Master of Social Work

 Fields of interest: prevention science, child welfare, community-based program evaluation and policy research.

-Fields of interest: working in mental health (particularly seriously and persistently mentally ill); working with the forensic and homeless populations and administration.
+Fields of interest: mental health (particularly seriously and persistently mentally ill); forensic and homeless populations and administration.

-Fields of interest: health care policy; minority health and health disparities; the racial wealth gap; community reentry of aging ex-offenders; inclusion of aging content in social work curricula.
+Fields of interest: health care policy; minority health and health disparities; the racial wealth gap; community reentry of aging ex-offenders; social work education and aging curricula.